grantmacken/nginx-exist/README.md

  On our local machine I install eXist into '/usr/local' (see congfig) /usr/local out of the box is owned by root, so I change this by `sudo chown -R $USER /usr/local.
 Because we are changing some system files we will need to run as sudo, however when when you ssh to your remote VPS, you should be root so no need to sudo

 The Make script will change ownership back to user, unless we are changing system files

 Install: cd into this directory a run `sudo make eXist`

 This will
 1. establish the latest eXist version
 2. download latest eXist install jar
 3. create the expect install script.
 This is used to automate installation
 4. run the expect script to install eXist to location nominated in config defaults to '/usr/local/eXist'

 Other make targets

  `sudo make exist-service`

  This will:
  1. create a systemd exist.service script
  2. enable and start the service

 exist.service sets 2 env constants which should be seen by eXist
 1. EXIST_HOME
 2. SERVER     which will be either development or production

+ `sudo make webdav`

+This will setup a eXit webdav mount in your home dir `~/eXist`.
+It will allow you to browse your eXist database as a system file system.
+This can be a bit tricky to setup

+Note: do not do this on your VPS production server

 ##Passwords and Permissions##